spara/java-servlet-example/README.md

 Servlets are Java web components used to create web applications.
 They respond to incoming web requests and return dynamic web pages, data, or other media.
 Servlets run in a Java application server such as Apache Tomcat, IBM Websphere, or Oracle WebLogic.

+The advantage of using Docker for servlet development is that compiling the code and deploying it on a application server only takes a single step instead of compiling the code, packaging the application and deploying to an app server in several steps.

 In this tutorial, we will cover building and deploying a simple servlet and web page using Docker.

 ## Building and running the application